Lucy Borthwick Reg MBACP (Dip Therapeutic Counselling, Intensive Cert. CBT)

 Over a period of five years I trained at the Coleshill Counselling Service where I gained Level 2 and Level 3 qualifications in Therapeutic counselling skills.
 I have also completed a two year Diploma in Person Centred Counselling as well as an Intensive Training Certificate in 'An introduction to CBT'.
 I am also trained in The Rewind Trauma Therapy technique which is a valuable tool which helps clients to overcome and bring closure to traumatic experiences that continue to dominate their lives.

 I have enjoyed working in a variety of settings including Charity agencies, G.P surgeries and Further Education colleges.
-As well as working in Private Practice I also work as a counsellor for the Police Firearms Officers Association.
+As well as working in Private Practice I also work as a counsellor for the Police Firearms Officers Association (PFOA).
 I also have experience of Bereavement counselling supporting people through the grieving process and helping them to make sense of their loss.

 Learning is an ongoing process and I continue to develop and update my work through reading new research, having regular supervision, and attending talks and conferences.